maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

     https://maedevu.maemo.org/media/fosdem-2019-maemo-leste.pdf

-After the talk, we had chat for over an hour in the hall next to the Lightning Talks room, several postmarketOS developers showed up, as did old Nokia employees when actually worked on Maemo Fremantle!
-The people from Necunos also showed up an demonstrated their prototype NC_1 board.
+After the talk, we chatted for over an hour in the hall next to the Lightning Talks room, several postmarketOS developers showed up, as did old Nokia employees who actually worked on Maemo Fremantle!
+The people from Necunos also showed up and demonstrated their prototype NC_1 board.

 Mobile humans and martians